 - As a result, an Advanced Filter dialog box will appear in front of you.
 From the Advanced Filter dialog box, firstly, select data range $B$5:$E$13 in the List range drop-down box.
 Secondly, select data range $C$15:$D$16 in the Criteria range drop-down box.
 At last, press the OK option.

-- Finally, you will get the sorted result accordion to your condition which has been given in the below screenshot.
+- Finally, you will get the sorted result according to your condition which has been given in the below screenshot.

-Read More: How to Use Advanced Sorting Options in Excel
+Read More: How to Sort by Date in Excel

-4. Utilizing Sort Command to Sort Dates by Year in Chronological Order
+4. Sorting Dates by Year with Excel Sort Command in Chronological Order

 This is the easiest way to do the sorting.
 What you need to do is just follow some simple steps.